jelovirt/jelovirt.github.io/_posts/2013-11-25-reducing-processing-time.md

 ## Switch the order of conref and keyref processing

 If your DITA source uses a lot of conrefs that in turn contain a lot of keyrefs, it may speed up processing if you reverse the order of the two in preprocessing.
 You simply need to have a copy the `preprocess` Ant target in your plug-in and change the order there.
 The DITA specification is a good example of this, as the processing time is reduced to less than half of the original time.

+*Update:* Since DITA-OT 2.0, this is the default processing order.

+## Use fast disc for temporary directory

+DITA-OT keeps topic and map files as separate files and processes each file multiple times during preprocessing.
+Thus reading from disk, parsing XML, serializing XML, and writing to disk makes processing quite IO intensive.
+Use either an [SSD](http://en.wikipedia.org/wiki/Solid-state_drive) or a [RAM disk](http://en.wikipedia.org/wiki/RAM_drive) for temporary files, and never use a temporary directory that is not located on the same machine as where the processing takes place.